teadetime/softdesFinal/index.md

 title: Olin Course Scheduling Assistant
 description: some description
 ---
+## Super Big Picture overview!
+Hi Guys!
+We're [Nathan Faber](https://github.com/teadetime "@teadetime") and [Adi Ramachandran](https://github.com/aramachandran7 "@teadetime"), two first years at the Olin College of Engineering.
+For our Software Design course final project, we decided to **build a command-line based course scheduling tool to help students intelligently plan their academic course progression at the Olin College of Engineering**.

+Built with over 1000 lines of python code, the tool **enables students to build a schedule that meets graduation and major requirements and fulfills all course prerequisites, based on information scraped from the Olin online Course Catalog.**
+We as students recognize the difficulty in choosing courses when you must balance interesting options and ones that fulfill your essential graduation and major requirements.
+We also recognize the superiority of command-line-based user interfaces. **Scroll down to learn more about our work!**

 ## What is this/ What does this do!?
 Here we have built a student course scheduling assistant/tool for Olin College of Engineering.
 This Python Command Line tool can be used to achieve several different results.
-One option is to simply input your schedule as it sits and validate for any errors like a lack of pre-reqs, and track degree and requirement progress(See first image).
-Another option is to generate a slew of schedules that help you plan out for less-than-ideal situations where you can't take the classes you desire.
-This tool allows students to quickly and easily generate potential course schdedules so that they can be prepared for potential changes.
+One option is to simply input your schedule as it sits and validate for any errors like a lack of pre-reqs, and track degree and requirement progress(See first image). ~~Another option is to generate a slew of schedules that help you plan out for less-than-ideal situations where you can't take the classes you desire.~~ This tool allows students to quickly and easily generate potential course schedules so that they can be prepared for potential changes.
 Students can easily view, maintain, build, and test many different schedules to determine their best option.
 Schedules are stored as a readable .txt file (second picture below)
 INSERT ERROR IMAGE

 INSERT TEXT FILE SNIPPET